robang74/git-functions/README.md

 * `lsrmt`: was a replica of `rmt` now is a short for `rmt -v`
 * `ff`, `sw`: in git use -w (ignore blank spaces) as default
 * `gfreload`: opt:-f added to reload a single function

+The branch `gitshell` is supposed to be stable but temporary, thus inheriting this `README.md` from branch `devel` and some APIs here presented but experimental could have not been imported here.

 List of the functions